 The building itself is architecturally pleasing with its matte (sometimes gleaming) metallic exterior.
 The building is 37 stories of which 8 stories are dedicated to the retail shops.
 The Hyatt takes up the upper stories in this building.
 The inside is just as sleek looking as the outside, with its modern appeal.
 Approximately 150 high end shops are located inside as well as some specialty markets and dining options.
 For more information visit: www.centralembassy.com

 Central World formerly known as The World Trade Center is located in Bangkok’s major shopping hub – just down the street from Siam Paragon & MBK.
 It is a shopping experience halfway between MBK and Siam Paragon (both listed below).
 By this we mean it is upscale, but not as much as Siam Paragon but its shops are more upscale than MBK which appeals to mass crowds.
-This major shopping complex is one of the largest in all of SE Asia – it underwent a major renovation in 2006.
-It is larger than the recently built Siam Paragon shopping center near the MBK mall.
+This major shopping complex is one of the largest in all of SE Asia, and currently the largest in Bangkok – it underwent a major renovation in 2006.
+One side of the mall was severely damaged in 2010 when protesters set fire to it.
+It is even larger than the newer Siam Paragon shopping center near the MBK mall.

 This complex is an absolute “zoo” during holidays – the front of the complex is a great place to watch the fireworks on New Year’s Eve as well as listen to live music (sometimes by well-known Thai performers), & enjoy the beer gardens!
 Neat decorations grace the inside of the tall main section during specific holidays.
 In other words, it is a great place for crowds!